Links on Android Authority may earn us a commission. Learn more.

 The Xbox Series X comes with a 1TB SSD with 802GB of usable space.
 The PS5, on the other hand, drops to 825GB with only 667GB left after setup.
 With some games ballooning to 100GB and above, that’s not a lot of room to play with.

 You can expand both systems — the Series X with custom cards and the PS5 with M2 sticks.
-However, only the Series X has options available to buy at launch, with the $219 Seagate stick adding an additional 1TB.
+At long last, you can buy m.2 SSD’s for the PS5 and use them as additional PS5 game downloads.
+With the $219 Seagate stick and $250 Samsung m.2 drive adding an additional 1TB to either console, you won’t need to worry too much about running out of space.
 You can play backwards compatible games on both consoles via an external drive, but not new-gen titles.
 In fact, only the Series X lets you copy optimized or new-gen games to an external drive.

 Finally, the PS5 supports Wi-Fi 6, while the Xbox Series X does not.
 This means Sony’s console is more future-proofed for faster and more stable Wi-Fi connections.